akren20/Zoo-DB-Project/README.md

  Installation
 1. Download a Code editor of your choice (Ex: VSCode)
-2. Copy the URL for this project from GitHub (or copy here: https://github.com/akren20/Zoo-DB-Project.git)
+2. Copy the URL for this project from GitHub (or copy it here: https://github.com/akren20/Zoo-DB-Project.git)
-3. In VSCode (or your editor of choice), click clone repository and paste the link of the github repository.
+3. In VSCode (or your editor of choice), click clone repository and paste the link to the GitHub repository.
-4. Under extensions, download and install "Live Preview", then...
+4. Under extensions, download and install "Live Server", then...
 5. Navigate to the file named "index.html" (within the Website-Files folder), right-click it, and select "Show Preview"
-        - The Live Preview Extension will render the webpage to the right hand side of the code.
+        - The Live Preview Extension will render the webpage to the right-hand side of the code.

 ## Usage
 1. Run `npm run dev` to start the application.